Article 20

 Then

-• The navigation to the complaint form is easy to find (no more than 3 clicks from homepage or footer).
+• The complaint mechanism is reachable within 3 clicks from the homepage or footer

 all